How to exercise for better sleep

 In fact, if you aren't sleeping well then I suggest avoiding strenuous exercise.
 Exercise raises cortisol levels since it’s a stressor on our body.
 When you're healthy, exercise is a good stress because that stress makes you stronger.
 But if you're already dealing with other health issues and stressors on your body, then it's adding to an already overflowing bucket of stress.
-The excess cortisol from that added stress will make it even harder for you to sleep.
+The excess cortisol from that added stress can make it even harder for you to sleep.

 Some of the effects of overtraining include:

 • decrease in neurotransmitters such as glutamine, dopamine and 5-HTP

 • chronically high levels of cortisol

-weakened immune system
+• weakened immune system